 Overview

-Mintlify allows you to add custom JavaScript files to your documentation site through thedocs.json
+Mintlify allows you to add custom JavaScript files to your documentation site through thedocs.json configuration file.
+Custom scripts are included across all pages of your documentation.

 Installation